Catalog Description

 Hours: 90 (36 lecture, 54 laboratory)

-Description: Introduction to Interaction Design for the web and devices with a focus on User Experience and User Interface design.
-The use of CSS, HTML and JavaScript for creating interactive elements and animations will be covered.
-Use of scripts, animation and multimedia tools and processes will be covered, as will the use of forms and inputs.
-Stylistic concerns, content development and design process will be examined.
-Students create original websites focusing on integrating interactivity and animation in a meaningful way.
+Description: Introduction to Interaction Design for the Web with a focus on User Experience (UX) and User Interface (UI) design.
+This course covers the use of CSS, HTML, and JavaScript for creating interactive elements and engaging digital products.
+The use of scripts, animation, and multimedia tools and processes will be covered, as will the use of forms and input elements.
+Stylistic concerns, content development for a targeted audience, and the digital product design process will be examined.
+Students create original products focusing on integrating interactivity and animation while applying usability principles.
 (CSU)

 Course Student Learning Outcomes

-- CSLO #3: Design interfaces that are enhanced by the use of interactive and animated elements.
+• CSLO #2: Design interfaces and products that are enhanced by the use of interactive elements, and demonstrate a command of usability principles.

-- CSLO #6: Test and troubleshoot incompatibilities between devices, platforms and browsers.
+• CSLO #4: Test and troubleshoot incompatibilities between devices, platforms, and browsers.

 Effective Term